 Our research also feeds into a number of courses, including those run by CEEDR and guest lectures in different modules across the Business School.
 Moreover, it also supports the growing PhD programme within CEEDR.

-Here are just a selection of our recent research projects on social enterprise:
+Here are just a selection of our recent research projects on social and sustainable enterprise: